 The Cash Flow Statement

-Now as important as a profit and loss statement is and as important as a balance sheet is, the third financial statement to me is really where investors say is the most important statement.
-And, that’s the cash flow statement.
-The cash flow statement takes the cash in the door, tells you where it has been put.
-Has it been used to buy inventory, used to by fixed assets, has it been used to cover payroll.
-How has that money been used up?
+As important as a profit and loss statement is and as important as a balance sheet is, the third financial statement is where investors say is the most important statement.
+That’s the cash flow statement.
+The cash flow statement takes the cash in the door and tells you where it used.
+Has it been used to buy inventory, to acquire fixed assets, or to cover payroll?
+How has that money been used?
 That is what the cash flow tells us.
-It predicts shortfalls in funding. so let’s say payroll is due on Friday and it’s 10k but you only have 5k in the bank.
-That’s a 5k shortfall in cash.
-You’ve got to know what your cash requirements are knowing your shortfalls are going to hit to be able to survive.
-So, if you think about the profit and loss statement and how restaurant managers and owners know the profit and loss really, really, really well.
-Even if you’re profitable, profitable businesses go bankrupt every day.
-And profitable restaurants do, too.
-Because they may not predict shortfalls in cash.
+It predicts shortfalls in funding.
+So let’s say payroll is due on Friday and it’s 10k, but you only have 5k in the bank.
+That is a 5k shortfall in cash.
+To survive, you’ve got to know what your cash requirements are, knowing that your shortages are going to hit.
+Think about the profit and loss statement and how restaurant managers and owners know the profit and loss really, really, really well.
+Even profitable businesses go bankrupt every day.
+Profitable restaurants do, too because they may not predict shortfalls in cash.
 So, that’s what I’m here to teach you about today, the third financial statement.
-Because the balance sheet tells you about your worth, what your business is worth.
-You always want to guard that and make sure that it’s worth what you put into it and that it’s growing.
+Since the balance sheet tells you what your business is worth, you always want to guard that and make sure that it’s worth what you put into it and that it’s growing.

-And then with the cash flow.
-The cash flow is where you want to see the health of the business.
-So let’s say you have cash needs or you have cash requirements that say you have to go to an outside investor or an outside banker.
-That’s one of the first statements that will be used to see the health of the business, how is the business performing, what does the cash say in terms of are you throwing off cash or are you consuming cash?
+Then the cash flow is where you want to see the health of the business.
+So let’s say you have cash needs or you have cash requirements that mean you have to go to an outside investor or an outside banker.
+That’s one of the first statements that will be used to see the health of the business.
+How is the business performing?
+What does the cash say concerning throwing off or consuming cash?
 Related to the cash flow statements, I’ve already mentioned that it’s the inflows and the outflows of cash.
-And when you are an investor, you want to make sure you get your money back.
+When you are an investor, you want to make sure you get your money back.

 I’m a big fan of Shark Tank.
 When people come to the investors in Shark Tank, one of the first things they all say is, “When will I get my money back?”
 I want to make sure that I’m going to get my money back.
-And that’s where you have to make sure the operations in your business are generating enough money to fund that payback.
+That’s where you have to make sure the operations in your business are generating enough money to fund that payback.
 So, we’re going to look at and analyze at a very high-level today the cash flow statement.
-The third financial statement, that I would say 90% of restaurant managers or restaurant owners don’t ever use or don’t ever look at.
-This next slide really shows the three sections of the cash flow statement.
+It’s the third financial statement that I would say 90% of restaurant managers or restaurant owners don’t ever look at or use.
+This next slide shows the three sections of the cash flow statement.

 I’m going to try to keep it very high-level today.
-I’m going to not try to dive into the all of the accounting speak related to amortization and those types of categories underneath these categories.
-And, I want to explain to you just the three high-level sections of what all of these mean for the restaurant that you’re operating.
+I will not try to dive into the all of the accounting speak related to amortization and those types of categories underneath these categories.
+I want to explain to you just the three high-level sections of what all of these mean for the restaurant that you’re operating.

 The Operating Section

-This you can think about is where all your sells happen, all your banquet deposits and how you pay for your vendors when you buy inventory or operating expenses.
-These are all the sources you can think about going through your operating section, the very first section of the cash flow statement.
-So, I relate this, the operating section, to the kind of run out of gaslight.
-So if your light comes on and says you are almost out of gas and says you have 17 miles till empty and you check on your phone and you have 21 miles to your nearest gas station.
-You’ve got a problem.
-So, what are you going to do?
+This section is where you can think about all your sells happen, all your banquet deposits and how you pay for your vendors when you buy inventory or operating expenses.
+These are all the sources you can think about going through your operating section, the very first part of the cash flow statement.
+So, I relate the operating section to the run out of gas light on your vehicle.
+If your light comes on and says, you are almost out of gas and have 17 miles until your tank is empty and you know you have 21 miles to your nearest gas station; you’ve got a problem.
+What are you going to do?
 You’re going to slow down.
 You’re going to try to extend the life of your gas.
-And that’s where we see the first step in helping to control cash where there is a shortage that’s pushing AP Vendor payments.
-So, when an investor sees that your AP Vendor payments have been pushed and you have to call all your vendors and say, “I know all this money is due in 30 days, but can you give me 45 days?”
-When you predict that and when you can talk to your vendors about that, that’s when they’re going to extend those terms to you.
-And, that’s how you can help manage the cash flow of your business.
+That’s where we see the first step in helping to control cash where there is a shortage that’s pushing AP Vendor payments.
+If an investor sees that your AP Vendor payments have been pushed and you have to call all your vendors and say, “I know all this money is due in 30 days, but can you give me 45 days?”
+When you can predict that, and when you can talk to your vendors about it, that’s when they’re going to extend those terms to you.
+That’s how you can help manage the cash flow of your business.

 The Investing Section

-This can be a little bit confusing in terms of me using the word investor.
-But the investing section is where I want you to think about the equipment you purchased.
-So, think about the refrigerators, think about the fryers, think about the stuff that you use in your business that is equipment or fixed assets.
-That really is what the investing section is all about.
+The investing section can be a little bit confusing regarding me using the word investor.
+The investing section is where I want you to think about the equipment you purchased.
+So, think about the refrigerators, the fryers, the stuff that you use in your business that is equipment or fixed assets, that is what the investing section is all about.